CoSyn: Detecting Implicit Hate Speech in Online Conversations Using a Context Synergized Hyperbolic Network: Abstract

 \section{Abstract}

-\emph{\textbf{Warning:} This paper contains content that may be offensive or disturbing.} \\ The tremendous growth of social media users interacting in online conversations has also led to significant growth in hate speech.
+The tremendous growth of social media users interacting in online conversations has led to significant growth in hate speech affecting people from various demographics.
 Most of the prior works focus on detecting \emph{explicit hate speech}, which is overt and leverages hateful phrases, with very little work focusing on detecting hate speech that is \emph{implicit} or denotes hatred through indirect or coded language.
-In this paper, we present \textbf{CoSyn}, a user- and conversational-\underline{\textbf{co}}ntext \underline{\textbf{syn}}ergized network for detecting \emph{implicit hate speech} in online conversation trees.
-CoSyn first models the user's personal historical and social context using a novel hyperbolic Fourier attention mechanism and hyperbolic graph convolution network.
-Next, we jointly model the user's personal context and the conversational context using a novel context interaction mechanism in the hyperbolic space that clearly captures the interplay between the two and makes independent assessments on the amounts of information to be retrieved from both contexts.
-CoSyn performs all operations in the hyperbolic space to account for the scale-free dynamics of social media.
-We demonstrate the effectiveness of CoSyn both qualitatively and quantitatively on an open-source hate speech dataset with Twitter conversations and show that CoSyn outperforms all our baselines in detecting implicit hate speech with absolute improvements in the range of 8.15\% - 19.50\% \footnote{Code: https://github.com/Sreyan88/CoSyn}.
+In this paper, we present \textbf{CoSyn}, a \textbf{co}ntext \textbf{syn}ergized neural network that explicitly incorporates user- and conversational-context for detecting \emph{implicit hate speech} in online conversations.
+CoSyn introduces novel ways to encode these external contexts and employs a novel context interaction mechanism that clearly captures the interplay between them, making independent assessments of the amounts of information to be retrieved from these noisy contexts.
+Additionally, it carries out all these operations in the hyperbolic space to account for the scale-free dynamics of social media.
+We demonstrate the effectiveness of CoSyn on 6 hate speech datasets and show that CoSyn outperforms all our baselines in detecting implicit hate speech with absolute improvements in the range of 1.24\% - 57.8\%.
+We make our code available\footnote{https://github.com/Sreyan88/CoSyn}. \blfootnote{${^*}$These authors contributed equally to this work.}